 Varieties suitable for North Texas

 Texas ranks among the top spinach-producing states and many varieties can be grown in North Texas.
-The most popular variety we sell at Marshall Grain is Bloomsdale, which is an old, heirloom with excellent flavor.
+The most popular variety we sell at Marshall Grain Co. is Bloomsdale, which is an old, heirloom with excellent flavor.
 Other “open-pollinated” favorites we carry include Monstrueux de Viroflay and Lavewa.
 Matador, while not considered an heirloom, tolerates warmer temperatures and so will continue to produce later in the season.

 Spinach matures quickly but the maturation date will depend on the variety planted.
 Baby greens often are ready to harvest in just 25 to 30 days after sowing.
 But why wait?
 Instead of refraining from harvesting until plant is mature, you can snip a few leaves at a time.
 The plant will continue to mature and produce more leaves for you to harvest again later.
 Once temperatures exceed 75 degrees, the plant will “bolt,” and go to seed.

 Spinach must be planted in full sun.
 It grows equally well in the ground, in raised beds and in containers.
 Soil should well tilled.
 Always amend it with fresh compost and and a high quality organic fertilizer.
 Depending on the health and structure of your soil, you may also want to add mineral-rich Texas Greensand, and expanded shale or lava sand for moisture retention and loosening heavy soil.